 How Many Days Should you Plan For This Road Trip?

 Since almost all locations on this route are within an hour’s drive from each other, it is technically possible to squeeze this trip into four days.
 Realistically, though, it would probably mean skipping one or two locations.
 This would be necessary in order to spend more quality time in Lisbon.
 Instead, I recommend freeing up enough days to fully explore the region at your own pace.
 Personally, I would say a full week is the ideal time span for this road trip.
 It’s a good idea to plan two or three full days in Lisbon itself and explore everything the Portuguese capital has to offer.

 Sintra: Majestic Palaces and Gorgeous Gardens

 Most will agree that the most magical way to start your road trip in Portugal is by visiting the UNESCO-listed Sintra region.
-Sintra village is already irresistibly picturesque, but there is much more to discover.
+Sintra village is already irresistibly picturesque.
+But there is much more to discover.
 The alluring landscape is speckled with historic royal palaces, gothic mansions, and magnificent gardens.
-The most iconic highlight in Sintra is the 19th-century Pena Palace, which basically looks like an architectural patchwork of six different palaces in one.
+The most iconic highlight in Sintra is the 19th-century Pena Palace.
+It basically looks like an architectural patchwork of six different palaces in one.

 Although most will stick to a visit to the Pena Palace, the Monserrate Estate is equally worth your time.
 If your schedule allows it, I recommend combining both palaces.
 The 17th-century Moorish villa overlooks monumental botanical gardens and is a treasured heritage site from the romantic era.

 Cabo da Roca: Atlantic Vistas from the ‘End of Europe’

 Between Sintra and Lisbon lies Cabo da Roca, which is famous for being the westernmost point of the European mainland.
-The rocky cape is a 30 min drive away from Sintra, right on the edge of the Sintra-Cascais Natural Park.
+The rocky cape is a 30 min drive away from Sintra.
+You will find it right on the edge of the Sintra-Cascais Natural Park.
 Aside from the 18th-century lighthouse, you’ll see nothing but infinite Atlantic waves and dramatic cliffs.
 These stunning views from the windy cape are often described as “the end of Europe”.